Creep (2014 film): Reception

 Creep received positive reviews from critics.
-On Rotten Tomatoes the film has an approval rating of 90% based on 31 reviews, with an average rating of 7.30/10.
-The critical consensus states, "a smart, oddball take on found-footage horror, Creep is clever and well-acted enough to keep viewers on the edges of their seats".
-On Metacritic, the film has a score of 74 out of 100, based on 6 reviews, indicating "generally favorable reviews".
+On Rotten Tomatoes the film has an approval rating of 91% based on reviews from 35 critics.
+The critical consensus states, "A smart, oddball take on found-footage horror, Creep is clever and well-acted enough to keep viewers on the edges of their seats."
+On Metacritic, the film has a weighted average score of 74 out of 100, based on six critics, indicating "generally favorable" reviews.

-The Hollywood Reporter and Indiewire both gave the film positive reviews, and Indiewire noted that although the film had its flaws, they mostly worked in Creep's favor.
-Variety remarked that Creep "could have been more effective if Duplass’ performance were a shade more ambiguous, and the audience had a chance to at least fleetingly believe Josef might be telling the truth" but that "despite the blatancy of his character’s ulterior motives, Duplass scores a considerable impact by making the most of the aforementioned plot twists."
+The Hollywood Reporter and IndieWire both gave the film positive reviews, and both described it as unsettling and uncomfortable.
+IndieWire's B+ review writes that the movie's first part "has an oddly hypnotic quality ... laced with an unspoken malevolence" and that the second part has an "insanely terrifying" sequence, concluding, "Found footage horror movies have, thus far ... never, ever been this weird.
+Creep is a tiny movie whose uniqueness feels positively seismic."
+Variety remarked that Creep "could have been more effective if Duplass' performance were a shade more ambiguous, and the audience had a chance to at least fleetingly believe Josef might be telling the truth," but overall, "This slow-burning, semi-improvised found-footage thriller offers clever twists and a killer payoff."

 Shock Till You Drop panned the movie overall, stating that "Creep might work for those don't regularly digest horror films, but for the hardened fan, this is a film that spins its wheels all too often and feels like an exercise in self-indulgence."

+In 2025, an IndieWire reviewer listed it as one of the "25 Scariest Movies on Netflix," calling it an "unrelentingly creepy" film which "goes from hypnotic chiller to scary good horror movie."